nashtech-garage/yas/docs/README.md

 ![yas-maven-project-structure](images/yas-maven-project-structure.png)

-In yas, we separate unit test and integration test.
-The unit test and integration test code have the same package with the production code.
+In yas, we separate unit tests and integration tests.
+Both test types are located in the same package as the production code.

-- The unit tests are run by Surefile plugin.
-Testing with @WebMvcTest is considered unit test.
+- **Unit Tests**: Run by the Surefire plugin.
+Tests using `@WebMvcTest` are considered unit tests.
-- The integration tests are run by Failsale plugin.
-Testing with @SpringBootTest is considered integration test.
-In yas we also use Testcontainers for integration test.
+- **Integration Tests**: Run by the Failsafe plugin.
+Tests using `@SpringBootTest` are considered integration tests.
+We also utilize Testcontainers for integration testing.

-By default, maven doesn't compile files in `it` folder.
-We use `build-helper-maven-plugin` to include them.
-You can see the `/pom.xml` for more detailed.
+By default, Maven doesn't compile files in the `it` folder.
+We use the `build-helper-maven-plugin` to include them.
+For more details, please refer to the `/pom.xml` file.

 ## Continuous Interation